A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 What is Medigap?

-As of 2020, according to an AHIP analysis, there were 54,918 people in North Dakota with Medigap coverage.
-That was about half of the state’s Original Medicare beneficiaries (Medigap coverage cannot be used with Medicare Advantage plans).
+According to an AHIP analysis, 52,858 people in North Dakota had Medigap coverage in 2022.7 That was about half of the state’s Original Medicare beneficiaries (Medigap coverage cannot be used with Medicare Advantage plans).

 Medigap plans are sold by private insurers, but they’re standardized under federal rules and regulated by state laws and insurance commissioners.
-There were 55 insurers that offered Medigap plans in North Dakota as of 2021.
-(That link is for all of the insurers that offer Medigap Plan A. That’s a comprehensive list, as all Medigap insurers are required to offer Plan A.)
+Twenty-eight insurers offer Medigap plans in North Dakota in 2025.8

 North Dakota allows Medigap insurers to pick their own rating approach, so nearly all of the plans for sale in the state use attained-age rating, which means that an enrollee’s premiums will increase as they get older, regardless of how old they were when they first enrolled.
 The other two approaches to Medigap premiums are issue-age rating, in which premiums are based on the age the person was when they enrolled, and community rating (or “no age” rating), which means premiums don’t vary based on age; some states require one of these approaches, but North Dakota does not.